-Hey, I'm Emmy.
+Hey, I'm Emily.
 I'm a poet.
 I've been lost and found and sent here and there, and

 I've seen more than I should and lost more than I know.
 Take a look around.